Connect to Amazon Web Services (AWS) to:

 Use one of the following methods to integrate your AWS accounts into Datadog for metric, event, tag, and log collection.

 To set up the AWS integration manually with role delegation, see the manual setup guide.

 To set up the AWS integration with access keys, see the manual setup guide.

 AWS IAM Permissions

-AWS IAM permissions enable Datadog to collect metrics, tags, CloudWatch events, and other data necessary to monitor your AWS environment.
+AWS IAM permissions enable Datadog to collect metrics, tags, EventBridge events, and other data necessary to monitor your AWS environment.

 To correctly set up the AWS Integration, you must attach the relevant IAM policies to the Datadog AWS Integration IAM Role in your AWS account.